 Box braids is one of our go-to hairstyles as a protective style and even just for fun.
 One thing about box braids that many dread is the long process to get them installed.
 Depending on the size of your braids, it can take anywhere from 2 to 5 hours to complete.
 What’s more?
 The braids often come with a bit of pain.
-To help you find relief from tight box braids, here are a few tips you should use.

 How to Relieve Tight Box Braids